Digital-Education-Hub/dehsi2022online/content/background/meettheteam.md

 Dr. Jeremy Price (he/him/his) is Assistant Professor of Technology, Innovation, and Pedagogy in Urban Education and serves as the Primary Investigator and Project Director for the Digital Education Hub for Rigorous Remote Learning with Communities.
 Dr. Price also serves as the Primary Investigator and Project Director for the nationwide Community Studies of Antisemitism In Schools (CSAIS) project.
 As a public scholar-advocate, Dr. Price is invested in using his experiences and expertise to engage and build capacity and capital in educational settings for marginalized and minoritized youth and communities to build, strengthen, and sustain an inclusive and just democratic project.

 ## Dr. Brooke Moreland
+{{< figure src="/images/headshots/BrookeMoreland.png" width="128px" class="align-left">}}

+Brooke Moreland currently works as a higher education administrator at the Indiana University School of Education- IUPUI.
+She serves as the Associate Director and Project Manager for the Digital Education Hub (DEH) for Rigorous Remote Learning with Communities as part of the Federal CARES Act response through the Indiana Governor’s Emergency Education Relief Fund and the Indiana Department of Education.
+In this role, she leads the instructional design and research efforts of online professional development modules for educators utilizing the principles of adult learning, critical race theory, and sociocultural learning theories to address the needs of Pre-K-12 learners during the pandemic.

 ## Dr. Ted Hall
 {{< figure src="/images/headshots/TedHall.jpg" width="128px" class="align-left">}}